cosmos/cosmos-sdk/docs/intro/overview.md

 - The default consensus engine available within the SDK is [Tendermint Core](https://github.com/tendermint/tendermint).
 Tendermint is the most (and only) mature BFT consensus engine in existence.
 It is widely used across the industry and is considered the gold standard consensus engine for building Proof-of-Stake systems.
 - The SDK is open source and designed to make it easy to build blockchains out of composable [modules](../../x/).
 As the ecosystem of open source SDK modules grows, it will become increasingly easier to build complex decentralised platforms with it.
 - The SDK is inspired by capabilities-based security, and informed by years of wrestling with blockchain state-machines.
 This makes the Cosmos SDK a very secure environment to build blockchains.
 - Most importantly, the Cosmos SDK has already been used to build many application-specific blockchains that are already in production.
 Among others, we can cite [Cosmos Hub](https://hub.cosmos.network), [IRIS Hub](https://irisnet.org), [Binance Chain](https://docs.binance.org/), [Terra](https://terra.money/) or [Lino](https://lino.network/).
-Many more are building on the Cosmos SDK.
-You can get a view of the ecosystem [here](https://cosmos.network/ecosystem).
+[Many more](https://cosmos.network/ecosystem) are building on the Cosmos SDK.

 ## Getting started with the Cosmos SDK